bbauska/JS-Programs/README.md

 map.set(100,  'one hundred');
 ```

-Sets: Sets are collections of unique and non-duplicated values.
+<p><b>Sets:</b> Sets are collections of unique and non-duplicated values.
 They are
-useful when you need to maintain a list of elements without duplicates.
+useful when you need to maintain a list of elements without duplicates.</p>

+```
 const set = new Set();

-```
 set.add('red');
 set.add('green');
 set.add('red'); // Not added, as 'red' is already in the set
 ```

-Queues and Stacks: Queues and stacks are data structures for managing
+<p><b>Queues and Stacks:</b> Queues and stacks are data structures for managing elements
-elements in order.
-Queues follow the FIFO (First In, First Out) principle, while stacks follow the LIFO (Last In, First Out) principle.
+in order.
+Queues follow the FIFO (First In, First Out) principle, while stacks follow the
+LIFO (Last In, First Out) principle.</p>

 ```
-//  Example of a queue const queue = []; queue.push('a'); queue.push('b');
+// Example of a queue
+const queue = [];
+queue.push('a');
+queue.push('b');
 const firstElement = queue.shift(); // 'a'

 // Example of a stack
 const stack = [];
 stack.push('x');
 stack.push('y');
 const lastElement = stack.pop(); // 'y'
 ```

-These are just some of the basic data structures in JavaScript The choice
+<p>These are just some of the basic data structures in JavaScript The choice
 of the right data structure depends on the specific requirements of your
-program and the operations you need to perform on the stored data.
+program and the operations you need to perform on the stored data.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="sk28">sk28.
 Costly Operations and Big 0 Notation</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->